Y-12 STEM Classroom Grants

 Funding guidelines

-Funds will not be award for individual efforts; sporting events; school trips or transportation; construction or renovation projects or capital campaigns; political, labor, or fraternal organizations; religious organizations directly tied to a place of worship; or chairs, endowments, or scholarships sponsored by academic or nonprofit institutions.
+Funds will not be awarded for individual efforts; sporting events; school trips or transportation; construction or renovation projects or capital campaigns; political, labor, or fraternal organizations; religious organizations directly tied to a place of worship; or chairs, endowments, or scholarships sponsored by academic or nonprofit institutions.

 Spending guidelines

 Funds may not be used for cash, gift cards, travel, salary, food, furniture, or general office supplies not related to STEM activities.
-Everything purchased with the grant funds becomes the property of the school or organization and must stay with the school or organization if the teacher who applied for the grant departs.
+Everything purchased with the grant funds becomes the property of the school or organization and must stay with the school or organization of the teacher who applied for the grant departs.